nasa-gibs/worldview/doc/testing.md

 1) [Create a new Firefox profile](https://developer.mozilla.org/en-US/Firefox/Multiple_profiles) called 'nightwatch'.
 2) Run `npm run e2e:firefox`.

-You can run tests for both browsers in sequence by running `npm run e2e`.
+To run tests for both browsers in sequence; `npm run e2e`.

-To run tests in Browserstack;
+To run tests in BrowserStack;

-1) Log into [Browserstack](https://www.browserstack.com/automate) and get your username and access key from the upper left.
+1) Log into [BrowserStack](https://www.browserstack.com/automate) and get your username and access key from the upper left.
 2) Add the following to your shell configuration (`.bashrc` or `.profile`);

 ```bash